creatorsgarten/bangkok-opensource/README.md

 This is an open-source hackathon, so the organizing process will also be completely open!
 We aim to make our organizing and planning assets open-source.

-# Our contributors, communities and partners
+# Communities and partners

-This hackathon is co-organized in collaboration with the following contributors, communities and partners.
+This hackathon is co-organized in collaboration with the following organizing communities and partners.

 - [Creatorsgarten](https://creatorsgarten.org)
 - [Thai Programmer Association](https://www.thaiprogrammer.org)